 As outlined in the IGA, the City and Utilities are required collectively to invest a minimum of \$16.5 million on the City's Stormwater Control Program each year between 2016 and 2035.
 For the first 5 years beginning in 2016 the City and Utilities committed to invest an average of \$20 million per year on the stormwater program (core MS4 requirements, Drainage O&M, and stormwater capital projects), or \$100 million in investments between 2016 and 2020, and an average of \$22 million per year for the second 5 years beginning in 2021, or \$110 million in investments between 2021 and 2025.
-Between 2016 and 2020 the City and Utilities invested (through either expenditures or encumbrances) a total of \$113 million dollars on the City's Stormwater Control Program with a total of \$106 million dollars expended through 2020.
-As outlined below in Section 3.0, in 2022 the City and Utilities invested (through either expenditures or encumbrances) a total of \$27.7 million dollars on the City's Stormwater Control Program with a total of \$20.4 million dollars expended in 2022.
+Between 2016 and 2020 the City and Utilities invested (through either expenditures or encumbrances) a total of \$113 million dollars on the City's Stormwater Control Program with a total of \$106 million dollars on the City's Stormwater Control Program with a total of \$27.75 million dollars on the City's Stormwater Control Program with a total of \$27.75 million dollars on the City's Stormwater Control Program with a total of \$27.75 million dollars on the City's Stormwater Control Program with a total of \$27.75 million dollars on the City's Stormwater Control Program with a total of \$27.75 million dollars expended in 2022.